urbanopt/geojson-modelica-translator/docs/developer_resources.rst

     poetry install
     poetry run pytest -m 'not compilation and not simulation and not dymola' --doctest-modules -v --cov-report term-missing --cov .

-The tests should all pass assuming the libraries are installed correctly on your computer.
+The tests should all pass assuming the libraries, Docker, and all dependencies are installed correctly on your computer.
 Also, there will be a set of Modelica models that are created and persisted into the :code:`tests/GMT_Lib/output` folder and the :code:`tests/model_connectors/output` folder.
 These files can be inspected in your favorite Modelica editor.